codetojoy/cv/md/CV.md

 ### Education

 * University of Waterloo: M.Math. in Computer Science
-* University of Prince Edward Island: B.Sc. in Mathematics (minor Computer Science)
+* University of Prince Edward Island: B.Sc. in Mathematics (minor in Computer Science)

 ### Online Resources